d-bl/GroundForge/Droste-effect.md

 A matrix and its tiling arrangement defines the flow of pairs in a pattern.
 The red rectangles illustrate the tiling.
-The numbers in circles define from which direction the pairs arrive at a stitch.
+The numbers in circles [more](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/matrix-template.png) define from which location the pairs arrive at a stitch.

 For your convenience you can select some valid tile configurations from a drop down on a [special] page.
+You can create larger tiles (or checkered diagonal tiles with 3 or 5 of rows) on the main page.
 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/base-patterns.png)